mobo-d/.github/profile/README.md

 # Multiobjective Bayesian Optimization based on Decomposition
-Decomposition is a basic strategy for solving multiobjective optimization problems (MOPs), as it enables the simplification of MOPs into more manageable sub-problems [[1](https://ieeexplore.ieee.org/abstract/document/4358754)].
-This strategy not only makes the problem-solving process more efficient, but also provides a flexible way to balance between diversity and convergence.
+Decomposition is a fundamental strategy for solving multiobjective optimization problems (MOPs), as it enables the simplification of MOPs into more manageable sub-problems [[1](https://ieeexplore.ieee.org/abstract/document/4358754)].
+This strategy not only makes the problem-solving process more efficient, but also provides a flexible way to manage the diversity of solutions.
 This page includes the representative MultiObjective Bayesian Optimization (MOBO) papers that utilize decomposition techniques.

 ## Random Scalarization
 Applie the standard single-objective acquisition function after random scalarization.